Close Menu

 Example 1: Residential Appliance (120 V Single Phase)

 A 1500 W space heater drawing about 12.5 A on a 120 V line uses the full capacity of the circuit.
-If a customer says breakers keep tripping, you already know why.
+If a customer says breakers keep tripping, you already know why — the load is at 100% of the circuit’s continuous rating, and NEC requires 80% for continuous loads.

 Example 2: EV Charging Station (240 V Single Phase)